ibm-developer/generator-ibm-service-enablement/README.md

 * The **CLOUD_FOUNDRY_SERVICE_NAME** is provided by **CLOUD FOUNDRY** via the **VCAP_SERVICES** when you provision a service.

-* The **CUSTOM_SERVICE_KEY** is the service key that can be used in place of the keys provided by IBM Project Scaffolder.
+* The **CUSTOM_SERVICE_KEY** is the service key that can be used in place of the keys provided by `ibm-developer`.
 An example of these keys can be found under `test/resources/mappings.json` Note

 * The **CUSTOM_CRED_KEYS** is an array of credential keys for each service.
-If this is left empty, the service will use the credentials keys given by Scaffolder.
+If this is left empty, the service will use the credentials keys given by `ibm-developer`.
 These credentials keys can be found under test/resources/mappings.json

 ### Mappings